Perturbations of APS Boundary Conditions for Lorentzian Dirac Operators: Fredholm pairs

 We can thus check for any $f\in H$, using Lemma \ref{2dE} for the pointwise estimate:

 which gives the desired estimate. \end{proof}

 This estimate allows us to investigate the case where both projections are given as the graph of an operator.
-The $S$ which we are perturbing will correspond to the APS-projections in our application. \begin{rem}[Two dimensional model, continued further] The previous proof essentially reduces the estimates to the two dimensional case.
-In this case, $\|G\|$ is the tangent of the angle $\alpha$ between the projections, while the norm of the difference is the sine of $\alpha$. \end{rem}
+The $S$ which we are perturbing will correspond to the APS-projections in our application. \begin{Remark}[two-dimensional model, continued further] The previous proof essentially reduces the estimates to the two-dimensional case.
+In this case, $\|G\|$ is the tangent of the angle~$\alpha$ between the projections, while the norm of the difference is the sine of $\alpha$. \end{Remark}

 Our actual use case requires one projection to form a Fredholm pair with the complement of the other.
-In the two dimensional example, this transforms our question to the following: How much may we perturb two mutually orthogonal subspaces without them becoming equal?
+In the two-dimensional example, this transforms our question to the following: How much may we perturb two mutually orthogonal subspaces without them becoming equal?

-If $\Ran(P_0)$ is a line through $(1,g_0)$ and $\Ran(P_1)$ is a line through $(g_1,1)$ ($g_i$ corresponding to $\|G_i\|_C$), then the latter also contains $(g_0g_1,g_0)$.
+If $\Ran(P_0)$ is a line through $(1,g_0)$ and $\Ran(P_1)$ is a line through $(g_1,1)$ ($g_i$ corresponding to~$\|G_i\|_C$), then the latter also contains $(g_0g_1,g_0)$.
 In order for $\Ran(P_1)$ to stay to the left (in the first quadrant) of $\Ran(P_0)$, we must thus have $g_0g_1<1$.
 This provides a more direct intuition for why we obtain the bounds we do in the following theorem.